Harshith-1729/H-Field-Model/README.md

 ## Files

 - `Hyparxis-Field-Model.pdf` — main PDF source file.
-Stirctly do not redistribute or copy or modify without permission from the author.
+Strictly do not redistribute, copy or modify without permission from the author.

 ## License